 Index enhancements

-To address these challenges, OceanBase Database V4.3.1 introduces full-text indexing, which preprocesses text and builds keyword indexes to significantly improve search efficiency.
-This feature is experimental in V4.3.1 and will be expanded in future releases.
-Highlights include:
+To address these issues, OceanBase Database V4.3.1 introduces full-text indexing.
+By preprocessing text content and establishing keyword indexes, it significantly improves full-text search efficiency.
+This feature is defined as experimental in V4.3.1 and will be expanded and evolved into a production-ready feature in later versions.
+The following features are included in this release:

-Full-text indexes are supported in MySQL-compatible mode, compatible with basic MySQL syntax;
+Full-text indexing is supported in MySQL mode, compatible with basic MySQL syntax;

-- Multiple full-text indexes can be created for the main table
+- Allows multiple full-text indexes to be created for the main table;

-- Three built-in tokenizers are supported: SPACE (space), NGRAM, and BENG (basic English)
+- Supports three built-in tokenizers: SPACE (space), NGRAM, and BENG (basic English);

 Partition management